fireyun/hello-world/README.md

 # hello-world
-the first repository I creat in github
+the first repository I create in github